The Italian Modal Verbs Explained for Beginners

 - Voglio mangiare giapponese – I want to eat Japanese

 - Voglio il sushi e la tempura – I want sushi and tempura

 Conjugating modal verbs with the passato prossimo (and other compound tenses*) needs a special construction.

 A compound tense is a verb resulting from the combination of an auxiliary verb and a past participle (e.g. past conditional, compound future, past perfect, etc..)

 How to Conjugate an VOLERE / POTERE / DOVERE in Passato Prossimo?

 If you have already learned the passato prossimo (the main past tense in Italian), you know that it’s a combination of an auxiliary and a past participle (e.g. ho parlato = I spoke, I’ve spoken).

-The helping verb (or auxiliary) depends on the infinite verb that follows our modal verb.
+The auxiliary verb used depends on the main verb that follows the modal verb.

 If you want to say in Italian – I wanted to eat, you need to chose the correct auxiliary of the verb “mangiare = to eat“, which is avere.

 So, I wanted to eat goes to “ho voluto mangiare”